NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 `pml-layers` is a list of [`pml`](../Scheme_User_Interface/#pml) objects &mdash; you may have more than one `pml` object if you want PML layers only on certain sides of the cell, e.g. `(make pml (thickness 1.0) (direction X) (side High))` specifies a PML layer on only the $+x$ side.
 We note an important point: **the PML layer is *inside* the cell**, overlapping whatever objects you have there.
 So, in this case our PML overlaps our waveguide, which is what we want so that it will properly absorb waveguide modes.
 The finite thickness of the PML is important to reduce numerical reflections.
 For more information, see [Perfectly Matched Layer](../Perfectly_Matched_Layer.md).

 Meep will discretize this structure in space and time, and that is specified by a single variable, `resolution`, that gives the number of pixels per distance unit.
-We'll set this resolution to 10 pixels/&#956;m, which corresponds to around 67 pixels/wavelength, or around 20 pixels/wavelength in the high-dielectric material.
+We'll set this resolution to 10 pixels/&#956;m, which corresponds to around 67 pixels/wavelength, or around 20 pixels/wavelength in the high-index material.
 In general, at least 8 pixels/wavelength in the highest dielectric is a good idea.
-This will give us a $160\times80$ cell.
+This will give us a 160×80 cell.

 ```scm
 (set! resolution 10)